-Kate Spade did an ADORABLE line for Disney featuring Minnie Mouse bags, I was inspired by one of the small coin purses in the collection to create a Mickey version of my bag.
-You can see and buy the Kate Spade version of the bag HERE.
+Kate Spade did an ADORABLE line for Disney featuring Minnie Mouse bags; I was inspired by one of the small coin purses in the collection to create a Mickey version of my bag.

 I made the bag and took it with me to Disney to photograph it thinking that I’d wear it a day then switch to another bag.
 I ended up carrying it the whole week.

-It was lightweight and just the right size for what I needed for my days in the Parks.
+The bag is lightweight and just the right size for what I need for my days in the Disney Parks.
 It fit my phone (I have a 7+) hand sanitizer, gum, chapstick and a small wallet without any problems.

-My oldest daughter was with us for a few days at Disney so I convinced her to pose for a few photos for me since it’s hard to take a selfie of yourself while you’re wearing a bag!
+My oldest daughter was with us for a few days at Disney, so I convinced her to pose for a few photos in front of the famous “purple wall” for me since it’s hard to take a selfie of yourself while you’re wearing a bag!

-The construction of the bag is exactly the same, with the exception of the round ears.
+The construction of the bag is exactly the same as the original pattern, with the exception of the addition of the round Mickey ears.
 I stitched my bag out of a black and cream Kokka polka dot linen.
-It is a bit heavier weight than normal quilting cotton but I would not consider it a heavyweight fabric.
+It is a bit heavier weight than normal quilting cotton, but I would not consider it a heavyweight fabric.

 This is the first update of many that I have planned for this bag, so I’ve created a PATTERN UPDATE page on my blog where people who have purchased the patterns (in paper copy in a store or PDF version online) can download them for free the updates as they come out.

-If you’ve already bought the Alice Bag CLICK here to go to the pattern update page.
-From there enter the password (polkadots).
-It’s also on the last page of instructions of your Alice Bag pattern enter it where prompted and download the PDF update.
+If you’ve already bought the Alice Bag, visit the pattern updates page.
+From there, please enter the password (it’s on the last page of instructions of your Alice Bag pattern), enter it where prompted, and download the PDF update.